Course Outline

 - Troubleshooting tools and methodologies.

-- Wireshark GUI layout: Panes (Packet List, Details, Packet Bytes), Status Bar, etc.
+- Wireshark GUI structure: Panes (Packet List, Details, Packet Bytes), Status Bar, etc.

-- Architecture and processing flow: What cannot be seen with Wireshark and why?
+- Architecture and processing flow.
+Limitations: What cannot be seen with Wireshark?

 - Supported protocols and dissectors.

-- Preferences and configurations: Global settings and profile-specific options.
+- Preferences and configurations: Global and profile-specific settings.

 - Lab exercises.